-Table 53 Management > Bandwidth MGMT > Advanced (continued)
+Table 56 Management > Bandwidth MGMT > Advanced (continued)

-LABEL DESCRIPTION Specific Port This displays the port/s assigned to the service.
+LABEL DESCRIPTION Service This is the name of the service.
+You can also enter the name (up to 10 keyboard characters) of a service you want to add in the priority queue (for example, Messenger).
+Priority Select a priority from the drop down list box.
+Choose High or Low .
+Specific Port This displays the port/s assigned to the service.
 You can also specify the port/s to services to which you want to allocate bandwidth.
 Choose either Both , TCP or UDP in the drop-down menu and enter the port or range of ports in the provided boxes.
 Note: If you are entering a specific port and not a range of ports, you can either leave the second port field blank or enter the same port number again.
 Bandwidth Allocation Use this table to allocate specific amounts of bandwidth to specific protocols on an IP or IP range.
 This is the number of an individual bandwidth management rule.
-Enable Select this check box to have the NBG-417N apply this bandwidth management rule.
+Enable Select this check box to have the NBG4115 apply this bandwidth management rule.
 LAN IP Range This displays the range of IP addresses for which the bandwidth management rule applies.
 Direction These read-only labels represent uplink or downlink traffic.
 To LAN applies bandwidth management to traffic from WAN to LAN/ WLAN (i.e., downlink).
 To WAN applies bandwidth management to traffic from LAN/WLAN to WAN (i.e., uplink).
-Both applies bandwidth management to traffic that the NBG-417N forwards to both the LAN and the WAN.
+Both applies bandwidth management to traffic that the NBG4115 forwards to both the LAN and the WAN.
 Port Range This displays the range of ports for which the bandwidth management rule applies.
 Policy This displays either Max (maximum) or Min (minimum) and refers to the maximum or minimum bandwidth allowed for the rule in kilobits per second in the field below.
 Rate This is the maximum or minimum bandwidth allowed (refer to the field above) for the rule in bits per second.
 Modify Click the Edit icon to open the Rule Configuration screen.
 Modify an existing rule or create a new rule in the Rule Configuration screen.
-See Section 16.5.2 on page 156 for more information.
+See Section 16.3.3 on page 162 for more information.
 Click the Remove icon to delete a rule.
 Apply Click Apply to save your customized settings.
-Reset Click Reset to begin configuring this screen afresh.